 A showrunner once described Kari as, “A studio exec who thinks like a writer.”
 Through her past work experience, she discovered that she thrives when focused on storytelling that draws from distinct and high concept worlds while relying on the emotional depth and comedic spirit of the characters.
 She feels that the rich histories and ingenuities of Disney, Marvel and eOne have provided her with an excellent education in this kind of storytelling and is confident that this knowledge will lead her to create inspiring content for the ANGARI library.

 Kari earned her B.S. in Communications with majors in Motion Pictures and Studio Art from the University of Miami.
 She is experienced on the water, holding a U.S.C.G.
 Merchant Mariner 100-ton license and SCUBA diving and rescue certifications.

 Amanda Waite, Director of Science Education & Advancement

-Kevin Davidson, R/V ANGARI Relief Captain, Engineer & Mate
+Kevin Davidson, R/V ANGARI Relief Captain & Engineer

 Kevin’s love for the ocean started in 1988 when he started as a cook in the live-a-board industry.
 After becoming a SCUBA instructor and captain, he continued to hone his skills as an underwater photographer, his true love.
-In 1993 he operated a photo and video shop in Palau for the next 15 years, guiding dives, teaching photography, piloting yachts and acting as tour guide and photographer for the visiting super yachts.
+In 1993 he operated a photo and video shop in Palau, and for the next 15 years, guided dives, taught photography, piloted yachts and acted as tour guide and photographer for visiting super yachts.